-- Unrestricted net assets represent expendable funds available for operations, which are not restricted by donors or the donor-imposed restrictions have expired. - Temporarily restricted net assets consist of contributed funds, subject to donor-imposed restrictions, contingent upon specific performance of a future event or a specific passage of time before the Organization may spend the funds. - Permanently restricted net assets contain donor-imposed restrictions and stipulate that the resources be maintained permanently but permit the Organization to use or expend part or all of the income derived from the donated assets for either specified or unspecified purposes.
-There were no permanently restricted net assets at December 31, 2015.
+- Unrestricted net assets represent expendable funds available for operations, which are not restricted by donors or the donor-imposed restrictions have expired. - Temporarily restricted net assets consist of contributed funds, subject to donor-imposed restrictions, contingent upon specific performance of a future event or a specific passage of time before the Organization may spend the funds.
+There were no temporarily restricted net assets at December 31, 2016 and 2015. - Permanently restricted net assets contain donor-imposed restrictions and stipulate that the resources be maintained permanently but permit the Organization to use or expend part or all of the income derived from the donated assets for either specified or unspecified purposes.
+There were no permanently restricted net assets at December 31, 2016 and 2015.